mflores6/GoiConnect-1/README.md

-##Welcome to the GoiConnect repository!
+##Welcome to the official GoiConnect repository!

 <br>
 ###Cloning a repository